f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_network_layer.rst

     }

-To change the portgroup configuration via the API use the following API call
+To change the portgroup configuration via the API, use the following API call.

 .. code-block:: bash

   PATCH https://{{Appliance1_IP}}:8888/restconf/data/f5-portgroup:portgroups

-Below is an exmaple configuration change in the body of the API call above, this is changing portgroup 10 to 25Gb mode:
+Below is an example configuration change in the body of the API call, this is changing portgroup 10 to 25Gb mode:

 .. code-block:: json